Pliny Fisk III: Crystal City, Nicaragua, and the Laredo Demonstration Farm

-When the Lo Vaca Gathering Co shut off the natural gas supply to the small town of Crystal City (Texas) in the fall of 1977, Bolton and Fisk developed the idea of using Army surplus wood stoves and abundant mesquite for heating.
+When the Lo-Vaca Gathering Company shut off the natural gas supply to the small town of Crystal City, Texas, in the fall of 1977, Bolton and Fisk developed the idea of using Army surplus wood stoves and abundant mesquite for heating.
 By January 1978, Crystal City residents had installed nearly 1,000 wood stoves.
 In subsequent years, Bolton and Fisk led an effort to manufacture and install inexpensive solar hot water heaters using salvaged materials.
 The production of the solar collectors also helped bolster the job market of Crystal City.

-In 1983, Fisk was sponsored by the Center for Investigation and Documentation of the Atlantic Coast (CIDCA) – to set into motion a large scale indigenous housing program for the Miskito Indians of Nicaragua's Atlantic Coast.
-Fisk's goal in the project – was to draw upon the available natural and human resources of the region to address an extreme housing shortage.
+In 1983, Fisk was sponsored by the Center for Investigation and Documentation of the Atlantic Coast (CIDCA) to set into motion a large scale indigenous housing program for the Miskito Indians of Nicaragua's Atlantic Coast.
+Fisk's goal in the project was to draw upon the available natural and human resources of the region to address an extreme housing shortage.

-In 1991: the Texas Department of Agriculture (and – Laredo Junior College) – hired Fisk (and CMPBS): to design and build a demonstration farm (outside the arid South Texas city, of Laredo).
-The 2 acre farm.
+In 1991, the Texas Department of Agriculture (and Laredo Junior College) hired Fisk and CMPBS to design and build a demonstration farm (outside the South Texas city of Laredo).

-City of Austin: Green Building Program
+City of Austin Green Building Program

-In 1991, Fisk and Vittori – developed "A Conceptual and Contextual Framework (for the City of Austin)"; that – served as the basis – for the formation of the world's first municipal green building program (now – operating as „Austin Energy Green Building“).
-The cooperative effort – earned the United Nations Earth Summit Award: for Exemplary Public Environmental Initiative, in 1992 (the only United States organization – to receive recognition at the Earth Summit).
+In 1991, Fisk and Vittori developed "A Conceptual and Contextual Framework for the City of Austin" that served as the basis for the formation of the world's first municipal green building program (now operating as Austin Energy Green Building).
+The cooperative effort earned the United Nations Earth Summit Award for Exemplary Public Environmental Initiative, in 1992 (the only United States organization to receive recognition at the Earth Summit).

 Awards

-In 1992 – Fisk received the United Nations Earth Summit Award: for Exemplary Public Environmental Initiative, for the City of Austin's Green Building Program – conceived and developed by The Center for Maximum Potential Building Systems.

-In 2002 – Fisk was awarded the U.S. Green Building Council’s first Sacred Tree Award: in the public sector category.
-He – is also a recipient of the Passive Solar Pioneer Award (from the American Solar Energy Society) and the National Center for Appropriate Technology’s 15th Year Distinguished Appropriate Technology Award, – recognizing significant work in the field of environmental protection.
+In 2002 Fisk was awarded the U.S. Green Building Council’s first Sacred Tree Award in the public sector category.
+He was also a recipient of the Passive Solar Pioneer Award (from the American Solar Energy Society) and the National Center for Appropriate Technology’s 15th Year Distinguished Appropriate Technology Award, recognizing significant work in the field of environmental protection.

-Fisk – led two award-winning student teams for Department of Energy Solar Decathlon:
+Fisk led two award-winning student teams for Department of Energy Solar Decathlon: